-Official: A student wishing to withdraw must notify the Registrar in writing.
+Official: A student wishing to withdraw must notify the Campus Director in writing.
 The student's last date of attendance is used in determining his/her final grade.
-In addition, it is mandatory that the student arrange an appointment for an exit interview with the Financial Aid Advisor.
+In addition, it is mandatory that the student arrange an appointment for an Exit Interview with the Financial Aid Advisor.

-Unofficial: A student's enrollment will be terminated when the institution identifies that the student has been out of institute for 14 consecutive days without establishing an approved leave of absence under the institution's published leave of absence policy.
-If we cannot locate the student an exit interview package will be mailed to the student.
+Unofficial: A student's enrollment will be terminated when the institution identifies that the student has been out of institute for 14 consecutive days without establishing an approved Leave Of Absence under the institution's published Leave Of Absence policy.
+If we cannot locate the student an Exit Interview package will be mailed to the student.

-The Department of Education requires that all students receiving a Federal Perkins Loan, Subsidized/Unsubsidized Federal Stafford Loans (FFEL or Direct), be notified concerning their loans.
+The Department of Education requires that all students receiving a Federal Perkins Loan, Subsidized/Unsubsidized Federal Direct Loans be notified concerning their loans.
 The institution counsels each student regarding loan indebtedness.
 Each student has an Entrance and Exit Interview, regarding their loan obligations, to ensure they understand the amount borrowed and their rights and responsibilities regarding repayment.

 All students must report to the Financial Aid Office prior to withdrawal or graduation for loan counseling.
 The purpose of this session is to inform the student of the total loans received, refunds that have been made and to provide the student with an estimated payment schedule.
-If the student is unable to meet with Financial Aid, an exit interview
+If the student is unable to meet with Financial Aid, an Exit Interview is mailed.